Pumpkin, Pear & Parmesan

 The secret to growing pumpkins is to start them in a deep hole with lots of organic matter: it is good to grow them directly on a compost heap, for example.
 They also need lots of water.
 Ours also need protecting from moorhens but I doubt whether that is a very widespread problem.

 So, this Halloween, remember a pumpkin is not just for carving scary faces with but actually tastes delicious.
+Learn how to stuff a pumpkin here.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.